kstep/graphicsmagick/www/formats.rst

    | VERTICALSAW          | 8x16 vertical saw-tooth pattern    | |verticalsaw|                          |
    +----------------------+------------------------------------+----------------------------------------+

 GraphicsMagick provides a number of format identifiers which are used to add, remove, and save embedded profiles for images which can support embedded profiles.
-Image types which may contain embedded profiles are TIFF_, JPEG_, and PDF.
+Image types which may contain embedded profiles are TIFF_, JPEG_, PDF, and PNG.

 .. table:: Supported Embedded Profile Formats